openstack/python-barbicanclient/doc/source/cli/usage.rst

     # Case 2 - Remove same users from ACL settings for each operation type
     # --------------------------------------------------------------------

-    # Get ACL entity from server
+    # Get ACL from server
     acl_entity = barbican.acls.get(secret_ref)

     # Go through each operation ACL setting and remove users from existing list